 Between the energy of the dynamic urban cities, bustling of the famed night markets, colourful culture, fascinating history, incredibly friendly people, and dramatic landscapes, you’ll be amazed at just how much awesome can be packed in this island.

-This 12 day itinerary (just short of two weeks) follows our journey around the entire island of Taiwan and is geared towards those that have the curiosity of a tiger and the adventurous courage of a dragon.
+This 12 day Taiwan itinerary (just short of two weeks) follows our journey around the entire island and is geared towards those that have the curiosity of a tiger and the adventurous courage of a dragon.
 Now I will say it is a trip that required a bit of stamina to keep up but for the limited time we were there, I’m so glad we were able to see and do all the things we did.
 That said, feel free to mix and match as you craft own trip as I know many of you are looking for a Taiwan 7 day itinerary.
 As with all of our trip guides, I like providing as much detail as possible to make your planning that much easier.